Gandhāran Buddhist texts

 The Gandhāran Buddhist texts are the oldest Buddhist manuscripts yet discovered, dating from about the 1st century BCE to 3rd century CE and found in the northwestern outskirts of Pakistan.
-They represent the literature of Gandharan Buddhism and are written in the Gāndhārī language which has been grouped by many scholars in the Dardic language family.
-The texts constitute the largest collection of Gāndhārī manuscripts known to date and are now housed at the Islamabad Museum in Pakistan.
+They represent the literature of Gandharan Buddhism and are written in the Gandhārī language, Middle Indo-Aryan Prakrit.
+The texts constitute the largest collection of Gandhārī manuscripts known to date.

-They were sold to European and Japanese institutions and individuals, and are currently being recovered and studied by several universities.
-The Gandhāran texts are in a considerably deteriorated form (their survival alone is extraordinary), but educated guesses about reconstruction have been possible in several cases using both modern preservation techniques and more traditional textual scholarship, comparing previously known Pāli and Buddhist Hybrid Sanskrit versions of texts.
-Other Gandhāran Buddhist texts—"several and perhaps many"—have been found over the last two centuries but lost or destroyed.
+Many of manuscripts are now housed at the Islamabad Museum in Pakistan.
+Some were sold to European and Japanese institutions and individuals, and are currently being recovered and studied by several universities.
+The Gandhāran texts are in a considerably deteriorated form, their survival alone being extraordinary, but educated guesses about reconstruction have been possible in several cases using both modern preservation techniques and more traditional textual scholarship, comparing previously known Pāli and Buddhist Hybrid Sanskrit versions of texts.
+Other Gandhāran Buddhist texts — "several and perhaps many" — have been found over the last two centuries but lost or destroyed.

-The texts are attributed to the Dharmaguptaka sect by Richard Salomon, the leading scholar in the field, and the British Library scrolls "represent a random but reasonably representative fraction of what was probably a much larger set of texts preserved in the library of a monastery of the Dharmaguptaka sect in Nagarāhāra."
+The texts are attributed to the Dharmaguptaka sect by Richard Salomon, a leading scholar in the field, and the British Library scrolls "represent a random but reasonably representative fraction of what was probably a much larger set of texts preserved in the library of a monastery of the Dharmaguptaka sect in Nagarāhāra."

 Collections

 The British Library Collection

 In 1994, the British Library acquired a group of some eighty Gandharan manuscript fragments from the first half of the 1st century CE, encompassing twenty‐seven birch‐bark scrolls.
 These birch bark manuscripts were stored in clay jars, which preserved them.
-They are thought to have been found in western Pakistan, the location of Gandhara, buried in ancient monasteries.
+They are thought to have been found in western Pakistan, the location of Gandhara, buried beneath ancient monasteries.
 A team has been at work, trying to decipher the manuscripts: several volumes have appeared to date (see below).
-The manuscripts were written in the Gāndhārī language using the Kharoṣṭhī script and are therefore sometimes also called the Kharoṣṭhī Manuscripts.
+The manuscripts were written in the Gandhārī language using the Kharoṣṭhī script and are therefore sometimes also called the Kharoṣṭhī Manuscripts.

-The collection is composed of a diversity of texts: a Dhammapada, discourses of the Buddha such as the Rhinoceros Sutra, avadanas and Purvayogas, commentaries and abhidharma texts.
+The collection is composed of a diversity of texts: a Dhammapada, discourses of the Buddha such as the Rhinoceros Sutra, Avadanas and Purvayogas, commentaries and Abhidharma texts.

 There is evidence to suggest that these texts may belong to the Dharmaguptaka school.
 There is an inscription on a jar pointing to that school, and there is some textual evidence as well.
 On a semi-related point, the Gandhāran text of the Rhinoceros Sutra contains the word mahayaṇaṣa, which some might identify with "Mahayana."
 However, according to Salomon, in Kharoṣṭhī orthography there is no reason to think that the phrase in question, amaṃtraṇa bhoti mahayaṇaṣa ("there are calls from the multitude"), has any connection to the Mahayana.